microsoft/cobalt/infra/templates/ado-bootstrap-iac-pipeline/README.md

 ## Intended audience

-*FIXME:* Application developer that is brand new to Cobalt templating and it's *Cobalt Infrastructure Template* (CIT) developer workflow.
+This article is for an infrastructure worker that is brand new to Cobalt templating, and it's *Cobalt Infrastructure Template* (CIT) developer workflow, who wants to stand-up Azure DevOps and Azure resources to enact a CI/CD process over their infrastructure as code work.

 ### An example
 Imagine that you are building a new set of web applications which are destined